 Question (c) is ambiguous.
 Section 69(2D) requires the person concerned to be acting as a trustee in the course of a business.
-That business must be carried on in the United Kingdom through a branch, agency or permanent establishment in the UK.
-Question (c) could be read as being consistent with this construction.
-It could, however, also be read as stating that the test will be satisfied only if the acts of the trustee in respect of the particular trust concerned are carried on through a branch, agency or permanent establishment in the UK.
-If so, that is a narrower view of the test than is justified by a close reading of the legislation.
+That business must be carried on in the United Kingdom through a branch, agency or permanent establishment in the United Kingdom.
+Question (c) could be read as being consistent with this construction..
+It could, however, also be read as stating that the test will be satisfied only if acts of the trustee in respect of the particular trust concerned are carried on through a branch, agency or permanent establishment in the United Kingdom.
+If so, that seems to be a narrower view of the test than is justified by a close reading of the legislation.